BillClinton/Appunto-Auth/README.md

 ### Copy additional files

+In order to create its interface, Appunto Auth relies on controller, view and resource files that are not distributed automatically by the Spark Manager.
+These directories must be copied to your application's directory structure manually.

 #### Controllers Directory
 Copy the controllers/appunto-auth directory to your application's controller directory so your application's directory structure looks like this: